By Andy Chen and Humaira Hamid, UBC students

 - Is your course load manageable?
 Many courses include labs, discussions or tutorials on top of lecture hours.

-- Have you left time for breaks between classes?
+- Have you left time for breaks?
 It can be tempting to schedule courses back-to-back to get them over with.
-But youâ€™ll need time to eat, socialize, and simply chill out.
-Breaks are also a great time to catch up on studying.
+But youâ€™ll need time to eat, socialize, and chill.
+Breaks are also a great study catch up time.

 6. Understand plagiarism